Storm-Eagle20/RTChanger/README.md

 Sono (AKA MarcusD).
 I would not have even started this project if it weren't for him.
 I am very new to coding and he has and currently is helping me with this project.
 A very, very helpful person.

 LiquidFenrir on Discord.
 I'm not joking when I say that he seriously assisted me in the entirety of my code around the binary coded decimals, which I was completely unfamiliar with.
-I would have taken weeks to get that code done without him.
+It would have taken weeks to get that code done without him.

 The 3DSHacks #dev community on Discord.
 I had quite a few questions to ask there.
 I also desperately needed new Makefiles to create .CIA and .3DSX files.